k-m-arun-kumar-5/Motor_Ctrl_by_CLI/README.md

 Description
 ===========
-Embedded C Program for Motor Power Control using AT89C51 Microcontroller using CLI Command with UART interface.
-To run a motor type CLI command "MOTOR 1 ON" to stop running a motor type CLI Command "MOTOR 1 OFF".
+Embedded C Program for Motor Power Control using AT89C52 Microcontroller using CLI Command with UART interface.
+Microcontroller controls power supply for a DC Motors  through DC Motor Driver (L293D).
+There are 2 DC motors MOTOR 1 and MOTOR 2.
+DC Motor control command is entered in UART terminal.
+For DC Motor 1 command to stop running, enter in UART Terminal, CLI Command : "MOTOR 1 OFF" .
+For DC Motor 1 command to trigger running in clockwise direction, CLI Command : "MOTOR 1 ON".
+To know the DC MOTOR 1 current state, CLI Command : "MOTOR 1 STATUS".
+For trigger MOTOR 1 and MOTOR 2 or know its status, CLI Command: "MOTOR 3 ON" or "MOTOR 3 STATUS".
+MOTOR 3 indicates all DC motors ( ie in our case,  MOTOR 1 & MOTOR 2) in CLI command.
+ERR_RESET_SW is used to reset error condition when motor command input exceeds max chars.
+EMER_SW is used in emergency condition to stop running all MOTORS.

 CAUTION:
 =========